 Compassionate, specialty counseling

-Our confidential counseling services are topic specific and aim to help students strengthen coping skills, problem solve and identify resources.
-Social Services is open to all registered UC Berkeley students regardless of your insurance plan.
+Our confidential counseling services are topic specific and aim to help students strengthen coping skills, problem solve, and identify resources.
+Social Services is open to all registered UC Berkeley students regardless of their insurance plan.

 Alcohol and Other Drugs